What is Satiety?

 Leptin targets the hypothalamus, the control centre of your endocrine (hormone) system.
 Your hormones are signalling molecules that regulate every bodily process.

-In someone who is metabolically healthy, leptin tells the brain how much fat the body should carry; if you have enough or too much body fat, it says, ‘you have enough energy on board; you don’t need to eat!’
+In someone who is metabolically healthy, leptin tells the brain how much fat the body should carry; if you have enough or too much body fat, it says, ‘You have enough energy on board; you don’t need to eat!’
 Conversely, leptin levels drop to motivate your body to eat again.

-In Leptin Resistance, the leptin signalling system does not work as it does in someone who is lean and metabolically healthy.
+In Leptin Resistance, the leptin signalling system does not work as it does in someone lean and metabolically healthy.
 This is because the brain has lost its sensitivity to leptin.
 As a result, your body perceives starvation despite having plenty of stored energy.

 A significant amount of research has shown that Leptin Resistance and the brain’s inability to respond to leptin are associated with chronic inflammatory conditions like obesity, metabolic syndrome, diabetes, impaired gut microbiota (dysbiosis), toxin exposure and autoimmunity.